Singular Ricci flows I: Introduction

 \subsection{Convergence of Ricci flows with surgery}

-Before formulating our first result, we briefly recall Perelman's version of Ricci flow with surgery (which followed earlier work of Hamilton); see Appendix \ref{RFsurgery} for more information.
+Before formulating our first result, we briefly recall Perelman's version of Ricci flow with surgery (which followed earlier work of Hamilton).
+(To make this paper accessible to a wider audience, in Appendix \ref{RFsurgery} we collect needed background results about Ricci flow and Ricci flow with surgery.)

 Ricci flow with surgery evolves a Riemannian $3$-manifold by alternating between two processes: flowing by ordinary Ricci flow until the metric goes singular, and modifying the resulting limit by surgery, so as to produce a compact smooth Riemannian manifold that serves as a new initial condition for Ricci flow.
-The construction is regulated by a global parameter $\epsilon > 0$ as well as decreasing parameter functions $r, \delta,\kappa : [0, \infty) \ra (0, \infty)$, which have the following significance: \begin{itemize} \item The scale at which surgery occurs is bounded above in terms of $\delta$.
-In particular, surgery at time $t$ is performed by cutting along necks whose scale tends to zero as $\delta(t)$ goes to zero.
-Note that $\de$ has other roles in addition to this. \item The function $r$ defines the canonical neighborhood scale: at time $t$, near any point with scalar curvature at least $r(t)^{-2}$, the flow is (modulo parabolic rescaling) approximated to within error $\eps$ by either a $\kappa$-solution (see Appendix \ref{appkappa}) or a standard postsurgery model solution. \end{itemize}
+The construction is regulated by a global parameter $\epsilon > 0$ as well as decreasing parameter functions $r, \delta,\kappa : [0, \infty) \ra (0, \infty)$, which play the following roles: \begin{itemize} \item The scale at which surgery occurs is bounded above in terms of $\delta$.
+In particular, surgery at time $t$ is performed by cutting along necks whose scale tends to zero as $\delta(t)$ goes to zero. \item The function $r$ defines the canonical neighborhood scale: at time $t$, near any point with scalar curvature at least $r(t)^{-2}$, the flow is (modulo parabolic rescaling) approximated to within error $\eps$ by either a $\kappa$-solution (see Appendix \ref{appkappa}) or a standard postsurgery model. \end{itemize}

 In Ricci flow with surgery, the initial conditions are assumed to be {\em normalized}, meaning that at each point $m$ in the initial time slice, the eigenvalues of the curvature operator $\Rm(m)$ are bounded by one in absolute value, and the volume of the unit ball $B(m,1)$ is at least half the volume of the Euclidean unit ball.
 By rescaling, any compact Riemannian manifold can be normalized.